opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```

-If you want to only expose question parameter, refer to step 5.2.2.
+If you want to only expose the `question` parameter, see step 5.2.2.

 #### 5.2.4 Execute agent with hybrid search query
 For more information, see [Hybrid Search](https://opensearch.org/docs/latest/search-plugins/hybrid-search),